ChinmaySKulkarni/Dotfiles/README.md

+# Dotfiles
-# Backup of my dotfiles: .bashrc, .screenrc and .vimrc files along with a list of required plug-ins.
+Backup of my dotfiles: .bashrc, .screenrc and .vimrc files along with a list of required plug-ins.

 Using Pathogen \m/